 Travel to Cuba

 Travel to Cuba for tourist activities remains prohibited, and U.S. federal regulations restrict travel to Cuba to licensed travelers engaged in certain specified activities.
 Anyone physically present in the United States, regardless of citizenship and nationality, must comply with these regulations.
 Individuals seeking to travel to Cuba are not required to obtain licenses from the Treasury Department’s Office of Foreign Assets Control (OFAC) if their travel is authorized under a general license.
+For travel not covered by a general license, travelers must seek OFAC authorization in the form of a specific license.

 Transactions Involving Cuba